mavryk-network/LIGO/vendors/Preprocessor/README.md

     the boolean expression of conditional directives `#if` and `#elif`.

+  * The module `Error` defines the errors that the preprocessor may emit.

+  * The `LICENSE` file must contain the MIT license.

   * The modules `CLI` and `PreprocMainGen` deal with command-line options for the standalone preprocessor, and also export data structures about the configuration meant for the library client,